Legal

 You may request the restriction of the processing of your personal data under the following conditions:

-If you challenge the accuracy of your personal data for a period that enables the data controller to verify the accuracy of your personal data.
+• If you challenge the accuracy of your personal data for a period that enables the data controller to verify the accuracy

-• The data controller or its representative no longer need the personal data for the purpose of processing, but you need it to assert, exercise or defend legal claims; or
+• The data controller no longer needs the personal data for the purpose of processing, but you need it to assert, exercise or defend legal claims

-• If you have objected to the processing pursuant and it is not yet certain whether the legitimate interests of the data controller override your interests.
+• If you have objected to the processing and it is not yet certain whether the legitimate interests of the data controller override your interests

 4. Right to erasure ("Right to be forgotten") (Art.
 17 UK GDPR)